slott56/py-web-tool/src/pyweb.rst

         #: Count of references to this Chunk.
         references: int = field(init=False, default=0)

-        #: Reference to this chunk.
+        #: The immediate reference to this chunk.
         referencedBy: Optional["Chunk"] = field(init=False, default=None)

         #: Weak reference to the \`\`Web\`\` containing this \`\`Chunk\`\`.